Injections

 $500 for Monovisc®, Durolane®, or Cingal® (HA + Cortisone) injections

-$250 per SportVis® injection (often offered as a series of two injections)
+$250 per SportVis® injection (offered as a series of two injections)

 $50 injection fee if HA product is supplied by patient (injection of HA is not covered by OHIP)